-- windowNoTitle is true because of the same previous reason, you don't want to show the name of App while loading.
+- windowNoTitle is true because of the same previous reason, you don't want to show the name of the App while loading.

 1.1 Define a Drawable Launch Icon

-This is a fully optional because you could have created your own personal image and stored it in the Drawable folder with a name like launch_screen.png, however, you can define a nicer way — in my opinion — where you need to create a new file called launch_screen.xml.
+This is fully optional because you could have created your own personal image and stored it in the Drawable folder with a name like launch_screen.png, however, you can define a nicer way — in my opinion — where you need to create a new file called launch_screen.xml.